 It is difficult to believe that four sentences spoke by me in an invocation at the dedication of the Narrows Ferry bridge before twenty-some people in a remote rural area could travel around the world; be read before a national audience by Walter Cronkite; be published in the Honolulu Advertiser, The New York Times, Los Angeles Times, People magazine; and initiate people from nearly every state in the Union to send letters of praise to the speaker.

-–Posted by Jim Duffy, 2019.
+–Posted by Jim Duffy in 2019 and updated in 2022.
 Copyright Secrets of the Eastern Shore/Whimbrel Creations LLC.
 All rights reserved.

 –More info about the book Eastern Shore Road Trips 2: 26 MORE One-Day Adventures on Delmarva is available here.